 1. Privileged containers

-Running any RStudio Server Pro Docker image requires the container to run using the
+Running any RStudio Workbench Docker image requires the container to run using the

 Running any RStudio professional products inside docker requires a valid license for the product.
 It is very important to deactivate the license before stopping the container or it will count as an active license.